Seneca Cluster

 The cluster nodes are connected by the following networks:

-• Public network: The cluster head node and login node are connected to the public 128.84.3.0/24 network via 25 Gb ethernet.
+• Public network: The cluster head node and login node are connected to the public Internet via 25 Gb ethernet.

 • Private network: All cluster nodes are connected to a private 128.84.16.0/24 network via 25 Gb ethernet.

-• IPoIB network: All cluster nodes are connected to a private 128.84.17.0/24 network via IPoIB network.
-This is for BeeGFS file system access.
+• IPoIB network: All cluster nodes are connected to a private 128.84.17.0/24 network via IPoIB network for BeeGFS file system.

-In addition, Cluster nodes are connected by a NDR Infiniband interconnect (400 Gbit NDR).
+In addition, login and GPU nodes are connected by a NDR Infiniband interconnect (400 Gbit NDR).

 You must use an ssh key to log into the seneca cluster.
 Password logins are disabled.
 See the Initial Login via SSH Key section on how to generate an ssh keypair on CAC Portal to log into the cluster for the first time.